 Philips makes a wide number of smart LED lights that offer a mix of colors and effects that you can control remotely.
 Plus, LEDs last much longer than other types of lights, and consume less energy, too.
 Philips Hue lights also integrate with Amazon’s Alexa, Google Home, and Apple HomeKit (among many other smart home platforms) so you can use your voice to change the lights.

 Here’s what each Hue light does, and how much each one costs.
-Note that, unless specified, these lights don’t come with a Philips Hue bridge ($59.99), which you’ll need if you want to control your Hue lighting from your iPhone, Android phone or other device.
+Note that, unless specified, these lights don’t come with a Philips Hue bridge ($59.99).
+While you can connect the lights directly to the Amazon Echo Plus without the bridge, you'll need the bridge if you want to use some of the more fun features in the Hue app, such as lighting scenes and third-party features.

 Starter kits include not only bulbs, but the bridge that's required to connect the lights to your home Wi-Fi network.
 If you don't have any Philips Hue lights yet, a starter kit is probably the best way to begin.